manpingchen/React-Unit-Test/README.md

 # React-Unit-Test
-Using React built in test library to run unit test
+Using React built in test library to run unit/integration test

 ## Features
 ### Group testing